Dr Susan Long

 Susan’s experience of working with people as individuals and in groups and organisations gives her a broad perspective on management practices.
 Susan’s capacity as a teacher and organizational consultant/ researcher has led her to be invited onto the boards of prestigious organizations and elected onto the committees of professional bodies.

-She is a member of the Board of the Judicial College of Victoria and of Comcare’s advisory board for the Center of Excellence for Research into Mental Health at Work.
+She is a member of Comcare’s advisory board for the Center of Excellence for Research into Mental Health at Work and a former member of the Board of the Judicial College of Victoria.
 She was the founding President of Group Relations Australia and a past president of the International Society for the Psychoanalytic Study of Organisations.
 Her participative research has attracted grants through the Australian research Council and industry.
-She has published six books and many journal articles.
+She has published ten books and many journal articles.

 PhD, Structural Analysis of Small Groups, Melbourne University.